theo-armour/2020/sandbox/us-county-votes/README.md

 ## To Do / Wish List

 * 2020-11-06 ~ Add buttons or sliders to select data from all the election years in the available data set
-* 2020-11-06 ~ Add a range of colors to indicate the magnitude of the margin for the winning party in each county
+* 2020-11-06 ~ Add a range of colors to indicate the magnitude of the margins for the winning party in each county

 ## Issues